Udo/udolib/u-js-pathastar/README.md

 }
 ```

-Here is an example for an amorphous graph, where each nodes stores a list of its own neighbors:
+Here is an example for an amorphous graph, where each node stores a list of its own neighbors:

 ```javascript
 var amorphousNeighborExample = function(node, f) {